Key precept: Freedom is the ability to choose one’s actions.

-To keep systems stable, there has to be to control over all interconnected parts.
-We understand this is auto mechanics – to keep the car running we keep gas in the tank, oil in the engine, air in the tires.
+We understand this is auto mechanics – to keep the car running we must keep gas in the tank, oil in the engine, air in the tires.
 The same idea is expressed in business, social work, ecology, politics, etc. as Systems Theory.

 In systems theory, it is argued that the only way to fully understand something is to understand the parts in relation to the whole.
 Systems thinking concerns an understanding of a system by examining the linkages and interactions between the elements that compose the entire system.
 By taking the overall system as well as its parts into account this paradigm offers us fresh insight that is not accessible through the more traditional reductionist approach.

-The opposite of Systems Theory to obtain predictable intended results is chaos.
-This is described, as best as can be, by Chaos Theory.
+The opposite of Systems Theory is Chaos Theory.

 And this is what Adam #2 brought to all of creation as the unintended consequence of his/her choice.